sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 **List/Segments to Send To:** The recipients who will receive your campaign.
 You may enter one or more lists or segments.
 Any duplicate contacts across multiple selected lists or segments will still only receive one copy of the campaign.
 Note: you must create your lists or segments in the **Contacts** section before you’ll be able to select them here.

 **Unsubscribe Group:** This allows you to select which unsubscribe group to apply to this campaign so that users who have already opted out of this group of emails are not included in your recipients list.
-Any recipients who click the unsubscribe link in your campaign will be added to this group.
+Any recipients who click the unsubscribe link in your campaign will be added to this unsubscribe group and will not receive future emails of this type.

 In order to remain [CAN-SPAM]({{root_url}}/Glossary/can_spam.html) compliant and to keep your sender reputation high, it is important to ensure you don't send emails to uninterested recipients who have already unsubscribed.
 You can create a new unsubscribe group from our [Unsubscribes Group page](https://app.sendgrid.com/suppressions/advanced_suppression_manager).